-In honor of National Farmers Market week, August 1-7 (PDF), my friend Bonnie Powell is asking farmers market enthusiasts to cook outside of our comfort zones (Ethicurean and Grist).
+In honor of National Farmers Market week, August 1-7, Bonnie Powell asked farmers market enthusiasts to cook outside of our comfort zones (Ethicurean and Grist).
 It's good to shake things up sometimes, so I thought I'd give it a few tries.
 This is part 1: tokyo turnips.
 Yeah, I know, turnips are pretty ho hum, a very common root vegetable.
 Plus: "Hey Marc, didn't you hear that it is summertime?
 You know, tomatoes, basil, and other good stuff?"
 Sure, I admit that turnips are hardly exotic, but it was one of those weeks at the Berkeley Farmers Market where nothing much was unusual, and since I rarely buy turnips and almost buy ones with greens attached, it was a little bit outside my comfort zone.

 It was tempting to do what the people in Shelbyville do with their turnips — turnip juice — but I was in a Mediterranean mood last weekend so I first turned to a memory of restaurant meals and then got some ideas from a reliable guide to the Middle East.